 Core Solutions Group Limited

-John Sturrock QC - Core Solutions Group Limited John Sturrock QC is Core Solutions Group Limited's founder and senior mediator.
-Sturrock, who is also a door tenant at Brick Court Chambers, has been involved in hundreds of mediations, which cover a broad range of disputes in the public and private sectors in the UK, mainland Europe, Middle East and Africa.
+John Sturrock KC – Core Solutions Group LimitedCore Solutions Group Limited's John Sturrock KC is its founder and senior mediator, as well as being a door tenant at Brick Court Chambers.
+Sturrock's track record includes the mediation of hundreds of cases, covering a wide range of claims in commercial, professional, public sector and political settings in the UK, mainland Europe, Middle East and Africa.

 Brick Court Chambers